 Where the Eastern Fence Lizard Got its Name

 The eastern fence lizard got its name back when wooden fences were a popular type of barrier in backyards, gardens, and farms.
 These fences were one of the most preferred structures for basking and are still commonplace to spot them.
-They are present through most of the eastern United States, which is why it has eastern in the name.
+They are present throughout most of the eastern United States, which is why it has eastern in the name.

 They are often called by many different names.
 As mentioned above, some well-known names are fence lizard, plateau lizard, and prairie lizard.
 Additional alternate names are wood lizard, fence swift, pine lizard, pine swift, and gray lizard.
 They may also be referred to by their Spanish name, lagartija escamosa de pradera.